By Louise Glover and Vicki Ford, Copy Group Executives

 London Fashion Week is wrapping up this week and once again we’ve enjoyed watching the forward fashion and front rows filled with editors, buyers, trend forecasters and celebrities eager to see the hottest designers showcase their work.

-Last year London Fashion Week took the decision to become the first of the main fashion weeks to go fur-free.
+In 2018 London Fashion Week took the decision to become the first of the main fashion weeks to go fur-free.
 With Amsterdam following suit in 2019, it’s evident that the current climate which surrounds animal cruelty is having an astounding impact on the world of fashion.

 As well as the catwalk, the fur-free movement is also influencing advertising.
 In January 2019 the ASA announced an Enforcement Notice on Misleading ‘Faux Fur’ claims in clothes and accessories which is applicable to all relevant advertisers in the UK across all media, including online and social media.